mintUI9976/mintUI9976/README.md

 # Hello, developers 🥰 ![](https://komarev.com/ghpvc/?username=mintUI9976&style=flat-square&color=blueviolet)

 ## About Me 📣
-##### My name is Niklas and I work as a Software Engineer at Comwerk.de.
-I live in Germany and i'am 23 years old.
+##### My name is Niklas and I work as a Software Engineer.
+I live in Germany and i'am 26 years old.

 ## Languages / OS 🚩 and Tools 🔨
 ## OS 🏴󠁮󠁧󠁯󠁳󠁿